-Generic manufacturers filed an opposition to the European Patent Office's decision to grant a vitamin dosage regimen patent.
-The Opposition Division upheld the patent and the generic manufacturers lodged an appeal.
-In addition, in the UK, Actavis Group ehf and other Actavis companies filed litigation asking for a declaratory judgment that commercialization of certain salt forms of pemetrexed (the active ingredient in Alimta) would not infringe the vitamin dosage regimen patents in the UK, Italy, France, Germany, and Spain.
-This trial occurred in April 2014 and we are awaiting a decision.
+Generic manufacturers filed an opposition to the European Patent Office's decision to grant us a vitamin dosage regimen patent.
+The Opposition Division of the European Patent Office upheld the patent and the generic manufacturers lodged an appeal.
+In addition, in the UK, Actavis Group ehf and other Actavis companies filed litigation asking for a declaratory judgment that commercialization of certain salt forms of pemetrexed (the active ingredient in Alimta) would not infringe the vitamin dosage regimen patents in the UK, Italy, France, and Spain.
+This trial occurred in April 2014.
+In May 2014, the court ruled that the vitamin dosage patents for Alimta would not be infringed by the defendants' commercialization of alternative salt forms of pemetrexed, after expiration of the compound patents in December 2015.
+We filed a motion to appeal the court's ruling in June 2014, and a hearing is scheduled to occur in March 2015.

 We commenced separate infringement proceedings against certain Actavis companies in Germany.
 The German case was heard by the trial court in March 2014.
-In April 2014, the German trial court ruled in favor of Lilly.
-The defendants have until May 5, 2014 to file their appeal.
+In April 2014, the German trial court ruled in our favor.
+The defendants filed their notice of appeal in May 2014, and a hearing is scheduled to occur in March 2015.